We are living in strange times. Many aspects of life this year are different from what we are used to. Many things have had to change and adapt.

 ***Moravian's Arena Theatre now includes a wheelchair accessible viewing area.***

-Moravian College encourages persons with disabilities to participate in its programs and activities.
+Moravian University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact the event sponsor (email@example.com), or call 610-861-1489.